GurYN/ccproxy/README.md

 Final resolution order for the underlying claude model (first non-empty wins): `X-CC-Claude-Model` header → resolved alias's `claude_model:` (or for passthrough, the resolved family/full id) → top-level `default_claude_model:` → unset (claude picks).

 `GET /v1/models` lists the configured aliases plus the three family names (when passthrough is enabled), so OpenAI clients with model pickers see all the options.
-Full version ids aren't enumerated — too many, evolve too fast — but they still work in the request body.
+Full version ids aren't enumerated (too many, evolve too fast) but they still work in the request body.

 ### Workspace (where Claude runs)

-Claude Code needs a working directory — where file reads, writes, and shell commands happen. ccproxy resolves one per request using this chain (first hit wins, PRD §6.4):
+Claude Code needs a working directory: where file reads, writes, and shell commands happen. ccproxy resolves one per request using this chain (first hit wins, PRD §6.4):

 1. **`X-CC-Workspace: <name>`** request header.
 Looked up in `config.yaml` under `workspaces:`.
 Requires the bearer to have `workspace:<name>` (or `workspace:*`) scope.
 2. **The alias's `workspace:` field** in `config.yaml`.
 Static per-alias binding.
 3. **Existing persistent-session workspace.** Applied by the session manager when a request reuses an `X-CC-Session` that already has a bound workspace.
 4. **Fallback: a fresh ephemeral dir** under `$CCPROXY_STATE/tmp/<uuid>/`, deleted at end-of-request (stateless) or at session TTL (persistent).

-Clients **never** supply free-form paths — only names that resolve against server-side config.
+Clients **never** supply free-form paths, only names that resolve against server-side config.
 This is the product's security perimeter.

-**Consequence for passthrough models** (`haiku`, `sonnet`, `opus`, full Claude ids): they carry no alias-level workspace binding, so unless the client sends `X-CC-Workspace` they land on step 4 — an ephemeral tmp dir.
+**Consequence for passthrough models** (`haiku`, `sonnet`, `opus`, full Claude ids): they carry no alias-level workspace binding, so unless the client sends `X-CC-Workspace` they land on step 4, an ephemeral tmp dir.
 That's why asking a passthrough model to "create a file" appears to succeed but the file vanishes immediately.
 Ephemeral scratch space is the point for one-off questions; it's a surprise if you wanted real persistence.

 **Three ways to target a real directory:**

-**A. Alias with a binding** — best for clients that can be configured once (Chatbox, TypingMind, LibreChat):
+**A. Alias with a binding.** Best for clients that can be configured once (Chatbox, TypingMind, LibreChat):

 ```yaml
 workspaces: